ursjoss/lola-sumup/README.md

 The four columns that may be modified are:

 - `Topic`: The main topic of the transaction, one of
   - `MiTi`: Items sold by Mittagstisch.
-Automatically assigned if the transaction occurred before 14:15.
+Automatically assigned if the transaction occurred before 14:15 (except on week-ends)
   - `Cafe`: Items sold by LoLa Café.
-Automatically assigned if the transaction occurred between 14:15 and 18:00.
+Automatically assigned if the transaction occurred between 14:15 and 18:00 or before 18:00 on week-ends).
   - `Verm`: Items sold by Renters of the rooms.
   - `SoFe`: Items sold in context of the summer party ("Sommer-Fest").
   - `Deposit`: Key deposit.